oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 ## Set up authenticators

 You'll change the Okta Admin Console to support a different authentication mechanism.
 We'll change the email authenticator so it's both a recovery and an authentication factor.
-Sign in to [your Okta Developer Edition Account](https://developer.okta.com/login) and press the **Admin Console** button.
+Sign in to [your Okta Developer Edition Account](https://developer.okta.com/login).

 Navigate to **Security** > **Authenticators**.
 Find **Email**, press on the **Actions** menu, and select **Edit**.
 Select the **Authentication and recovery** radio button under the **Used for** section.

 Your Okta application should allow you to authenticate with a password or email.
+Sign out of the Okta Admin Console so we can see the entire step-up authentication flow from end-to-end.

 > **Note**
 >